 - Replacement guarantee (what happens if things don’t work out with the new hire)

 - Whether the firm has an effective process to interview candidates in-person or virtually.
-(Some firms rely on in-person interviews, while others have more experience virtually.)

 And this is what almost everyone forgets to negotiate in an executive search firm contract: